 The Directors place great importance on communication with shareholders.
 The Annual Report is widely distributed to other parties who have an interest in the Company's performance.
-Shareholders and investors may obtain up-to-date information on the Company through its website, abrdnnewindia.co.uk, or via the abrdn's Customer Services Department.
-The Company responds to letters from shareholders on a wide range of issues.
+Shareholders and investors may obtain upto-date information on the Company through its website, abrdnnewindia.co.uk, or via the abrdn's Customer Services Department.
+The Company responds to letters from shareholders on a wide range of issues (see Additional Shareholder Information on page 101).